 Reports by companies on corporate governance must be according to the comply or explain approach.
 This means that the board of directors of the individual companies themselves decides the extent to which it wishes to comply with the recommendations.
+To establish the transparency necessary for the investors, companies must assess each recommendation and clearly specify the recommendations they have decided to follow or, if they decided not to follow a recommendation, what they will do instead with regard to the recommendation in question.
 If the company fails to meet a recommendation, the board of directors must explain: